 Students are responsible for meeting the prerequisite requirements for the courses they wish to take.

-Students complete a minimum of 24 units including both of
+Students complete a minimum of 24 units including

 - LBST 101 - Introducing Labour Studies (3)